NOALBS/belabot/README.md

-# not-yet-named-bot
+# belabot

 A chat bot alternative to control [belaUI](https://github.com/BELABOX/belaUI) in combination with [BELABOX Cloud](https://cloud.belabox.net)

 ## How do i run this?

-Just download the latest binary from [releases](https://github.com/715209/not-yet-named-bot/releases) and execute it.
+Just download the latest binary from [releases](https://github.com/715209/belabot/releases) and execute it.

 ## Config